🔍 Information Retrieval & RAG¶

 -

-HiCEMs introduces a hierarchical concept embedding model that automatically discovers fine-grained sub-concepts within the embedding space of a pretrained CEM via Concept Splitting—without requiring additional annotations—thereby constructing a hierarchical concept structure that supports test-time concept interventions at multiple granularities to improve task performance.
+HiCEMs introduces hierarchical concept embedding models.
+Through the Concept Splitting method, it automatically discovers fine-grained sub-concepts in the embedding space of pre-trained CEMs (without additional annotations) to construct a hierarchical concept structure.
+This allows the model to perform test-time concept interventions at different levels of granularity to improve task performance.

 - HUME: Measuring the Human-Model Performance Gap in Text Embedding Tasks